 Hosting a party that involves live television means family, friends, and food must be within sight distance of a screen.
 With tablets and iPads it’s easy to move the game with you.
 Set up screens in every room, al fresco, and wherever your guests are enjoying themselves.

-One of the biggest benefits of watching Wimbledon at home in the company of loved ones is that everyone skips out on the hassle and expense of traveling.
+One of the best benefits of watching Wimbledon at home in the company of loved ones is everyone skips the hassle and expense of traveling.
 Instead, modest funds can be spent on décor, party favors, and of course, food.
 Here are a few tips to impress your party guests:

 - Trivia game about players.
 Did you know Andy Murray is a hotelier?
 He bought a Victorian mansion in Scotland in 2013 and opened it as a five-star hotel.
 Quiz your guests on the players and history of Wimbledon.
 Prizes can include a court reservation at your local tennis club, new tennis gear, or maybe an autographed picture of Andy.

 - Tennis ball scavenger hunt.
-Easter has its eggs, but a Wimbledon party can have a tennis ball hunt.
-Instead of a basket, provide or ask folks to bring their ball hopper.
-Sure, you can carefully cut open each ball and fill it with candy, but you could also have a prize for whoever gathers the most in their ball hopper - and save the balls for court time.
+Easter has its eggs, but a Wimbledon party has a tennis ball hunt.
+Instead of a basket to gather the found tennis balls, provide or ask folks to bring their ball hopper.
+You could carefully cut open each ball and fill it with candy, but you also could have a prize for whoever gathers the most in their ball hopper – and save the balls for court time.

 - Creative cocktails and mocktails.
 Create your own drinks and name them after players, or partake in the tried and true Pimm’s Cup Wimbledon Cocktail recipe from Wine Enthusiast.
 Substitute sparkling water for Pimm’s in the recipe to make a mocktail version for young guests and those avoiding alcohol.

 - Serve in style.
 To preserve the spirit and tradition, ask guests to come dressed in their ‘Wimbledon whites.’